FAQs

 Q: Do you pay?

 A: Unfortunately, we cannot pay for published stories at this point.
-But getting funding so we can pay our writers is something we’re working on.
+One of the main reasons we now have an optional tip jar is so we can pay our contributors, going forward.

-Q. Can you give us some examples to better understand what you're looking for?
+Q. Can you give us links to some published pieces to understand what you're looking for?

 a.
 Passing by Andrew Bertaina in Matchbook.